tonioloewald/xinjs/docs/type-by-example.md

       'foo?': 17
     }

-ÔøΩare equivalent.
+These two declarations are equivalent.

-But, I hear you cry, what if I actually want a property named 'foo?'
+But, I hear you cry, what if I *actually want* a property named 'foo?'
 Well, I pity you, but it's possible to do this using the syntax for declaring maps:

     const definitelyHasFooQueryType = {